Shadmannn/C/README.md

 ---

 ### **Overview**
 This repository is a **deep-dive** into the foundational logic of the C programming language.
-I am manually implementing every exercise from the classic **Kernighan and Ritchie (K&R)** text to master the "source code" of computing.
+I am manually implementing every topic & exercise from the classic **Kernighan and Ritchie (K&R)** text to master the "source code" of computing.

 No IDEs.
 No shortcuts.
 Just **Vim**, **GCC**, and **Logic**.